sam0jones0/SugarSentry/README.md

 >
 > This project is currently under active development and is not yet ready for production use.

-ESP32-based portable blood glucose monitor with e-ink display.
+ESP32-based ambient blood glucose visualisation device with e-ink display.
 Inspired by gagebenne/pydexcom and lmarzen/esp32-weather-epd.

 ## Description

-SugarSentry is a portable device that displays blood sugar levels from the Dexcom API, shows historical data in a graph, and also monitors room temperature and humidity (because why not).
-The device uses an e-ink display for low power consumption and long battery life.
+SugarSentry is a stylish, bedside/desktop device that displays blood sugar levels from the Dexcom API, shows historical data in a graph, and also monitors room temperature and humidity.
+The device uses an e-ink display for low power consumption and extended battery life.
 For nighttime use, it features a proximity-activated RGB LED that dimly indicates the current blood sugar level.

 ## Key Features